Orange Collective

 2. 02

-OSS won this category in three months.
-Browser Use went from launch to 50k+ stars by being the cleanest implementation of the thing every agent dev was hacking together.
+OSS won this category in months, not years.
+Browser Use went from launch to 25k stars in its first hundred days by being the cleanest implementation of the thing every agent dev was hacking together.
 14% of YC's W25 batch was already in production at memo time.[5]
 OpenAI Operator is the closed, managed answer; Browser Use is the open one — and 14% of YC W25 chose open.[2]
+[15]

 3. 03